NotTacoz/jacaranda/content/notes/AE/chemistry/chemistry 1.1.md

 ## new

-- [ ] 44.
-Explain why the type of bonding present in a substance defines the physical properties of that substance, including melting and boiling points, conductivity of heat and electricity, and hardness.
-- [ ] 45.
-Define ions as atoms or groups of atoms that are electrically charged due to loss or gain of electrons.
 - [ ] 46.
 Describe and explain how ions are held together to form an ionic lattice.
 - [ ] 47.
 Use understanding of ionic bonding to explain the physical properties of ionic compounds, including:
 - [ ] 48.
 Calculate percentage composition of an ionic compound from the relative atomic masses of the constituent species.